itpplasma/GORILLA/PAPER_JOSS/paper.md

 # Acknowledgements

-The authors would like to thank Michael Drevlak and the ASDEX Upgrade Team for providing the stellarator field configuration and the ASDEX Upgrade MHD equilibrium for shot 26884 at 4300 ms.
+The authors would like to thank Michael Drevlak and the ASDEX Upgrade Team for providing the stellarator field configuration and the ASDEX Upgrade MHD equilibrium for shot 26884 at 4300 ms which are used in the code examples.
 Further thanks to Martin Heyn, Philipp Ulbl, Rico Buchholz, Patrick Lainer, and Markus Richter for useful discussions.
 This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programmes 2014–2018 and 2019–2020 under Grant Agreement No. 633053.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.
 The study was supported by the Reduced Complexity Models Grant No. ZT-I-0010 funded by the Helmholtz Association of German Research Centers.
 Support from NAWI Graz, and from the OeAD under the WTZ Grant Agreement with Ukraine No. UA 04/2017 is gratefully acknowledged.